joncloud/jsonificate/README.md

 ### Deep Cloning Objects

-Use the extension method for `JsonSerializerOptions` in order to create a new cloner instance: `System.Text.Json.JsonSerializerOptionsExtensions.CreateCloner`:
+Use the extension method for `JsonSerializerOptions` in order to create a new cloner instance: `System.Text.Json.JsonSerializerOptionsExtensions.CreateCloner`.
+For more details, check out [DeepCloningObjects](./samples/ReadmeSamples/DeepCloningObjects.cs).

 ```csharp
 using System;